cometbft/cometbft/docs/references/architecture/adr-119-dog-mempool-gossip.md

 very frequently.

-Benchmarks have also confirmed a large portion of the sent and received bytes is due to transaction gossiping.
+Benchmarks have also confirmed a large portion of the sent and received bytes by the network layer of a node is due to transaction gossiping.

 DOG is a protocol that aims to reduce the number of duplicate transactions sent while maintaining the resilience to attacks.